-In this explainer, we will learn how to solve problems involving combinations.
+In this explainer, we will learn how to use the properties of combinations to simplify expressions and solve equations.

 A combination is a selection of items chosen without repetition from a collection of items in which order does not matter.
-The key difference between a combination and a permutationhy is the idea that order does not matter.
+The key difference between a combination and a permutation is the idea that order does not matter.
 For a permutation, order matters.
-Consider counting the number of ways we can assign the role of president and vice president to a group of 5 people: Charlotte, Michael, Victoria, James, and Sophia.
-If we choose Charlotte, then Sophia, this would not be the same as Sophia, then Charlotte since the first choice would be the president and the second the vice president.
-However, if we just wanted a committee of two people, it would not matter if we chose Charlotte, then Sophia or Sophia, then Charlotte.
+Consider counting the number of ways we can assign the role of president and vice president to a group of 5 people: Mona, Amer, Samar, Bassem, and Dalia.
+If we choose Mona, then Dalia, this would not be the same as Dalia, then Mona since the first choice would be the president and the second the vice president.
+However, if we just wanted a committee of two people, it would not matter if we chose Mona, then Dalia or Dalia, then Mona.
 Hence, counting with permutations results in us overcounting the number of possible choices if order does not matter.
 In fact, we overcount by a factor of exactly .
 Therefore, we can define the number of combinations from as the number of permutations of divided by .

 Definition: Number of Combination of a Given Size